 AREA OF CONCENTRATION: The purpose of this transfer track is to prepare students for a career in health education or other health related fields such as health management, counseling, nutrition and community health.
-The four year degree will lead to certification in teaching health education.
+The four-year degree will lead to certification in teaching health education.
 Students are encouraged to be familiar with the admissions requirements at the university they plan to attend.
 Students may have additional requirements for admission to a teacherpreparatory program.
 Please contact a GCSC advisor or the transfer institution for further guidance.
-The state of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
+The State of Florida requires a thorough background check by the Florida Department of Law Enforcement prior to students entering the classroom for observations.
 The college requires the submission of written verification of approved and completed background checks before students may complete on-site course requirements.
-Student doing observations in school systems must go to the district in which they will do their observations and comply with the requirements of that system.
-The students will be required to pay a fee for the cost of the background check.
+Student observing in school systems must go to the district in which they will do their observations and comply with the requirements of that system.
+GCSC only has articulation agreements with Gulf, Franklin, and Bay county school districts for observation experiences.
+The students is responsible for all background check fees.

 Communications Credit

 Area Hours

 •+ENC1101, English I 3

 +ENC1102, English II 3

 Humanities Area

 Visual and See General Education 3

 Performing Arts Requirement

-Philosophy/Religion See General Education 3
+Philosophy/Religion +See General 3

-Requirement
+Education Requirement

-Literature See General Education 3
+Literature +See General 3

-Requirement
+Education Requirement

 Mathematics Area

-See General Education 6
+•+See General 6

-Requirement
+Education Requirement

 Natural Sciences

 Area

 Physical Science See General Education 3

 Requirement

 Biological Science •+ BSC2085, Anatomy 3

 and Physiology I

-Social Sciences Area
+Social Sciences

+Area

 Behavioral Sciences See General Education 3

 Requirement

 History See General Education 3

 Requirement

 Government See General Education 3

-Requirement

 Additional Common

 Prerequisites

 EDF1005, Introduction 3

 to the Teaching

 Profession

 EDF2085, Introduction 3

 to Diversity for

 Educators

 EME2040, 3

 Introduction to

 Technology for

 Educators

 HSC2100, Personal and 3

 Community Health

 HUN1201, Principles of 3

 Nutrition

 +BSC2085L, Anatomy 1

 and Physiology Lab

 Electives 8

-TOTAL DEGREE 60

-HOURS